Awenda Provincial Park is a beautiful forest area with beautiful sights to behold. The park stretches across the shores of Georgian Bay.

 Q1.
 Are There Bears in Awenda Park?

 Ans.
-The officials say that the bear sightings are rare, and the visitors might get one or two sightings a year, but the park is quite safe.
+The officials say bear sightings are rare, and the visitors might get one or two sightings a year, but the park is quite safe.

 Q2.
 Can You Swim in this park?

 Ans.
-Swimming is allowed in this park with beautiful beaches on the Georgian Bay Shoreline.
+Swimming is allowed in this park, which has beautiful beaches on the Georgian Bay Shoreline.

 Q3.
 How Many Campsites Are There in this park?